Morgan scores 20 to lead Indiana over Illinois 92-74

 Thursday’s game had conference tournament implications for both teams.

-Indiana likely will have a first-round bye in the tournament, while Illinois could find iteslef playing next Wednesday.
+Indiana likely will have a first-round bye in the tournament, while Illinois could find itself playing next Wednesday.

 Indiana’s wins last week at home over Wisconsin and Michigan State have thrust the Hoosiers back into the NCAA Tournament conversation, but they would need to beat Rutgers at home to have a chance.